We are recruiting a Residential Support Worker to work in a friendly and supportive boarding environment

 What you'll need to succeed

 We are seeking people who thrive on working in a challenging but immensely rewarding environment, who are passionate about supporting the development of social, life and independence skills and who truly want to make a difference in the lives of young people.
-You will have a minimum of GCSE grade C (or equivalent) in both Maths and English and have knowledge, understanding and experience of Autism Spectrum Conditions.
-The successful candidate will have the ability and be willing to undertake relevant minimum Level 3 qualification training.
+Experience of working with people with autism is not necessary, but a commitment to learning is.
+Relevant training - Level 3 qualification in residential childcare is provided.

 What you'll get in return